 - 1. Listen sympathetically and with care. - 2.
-Reassure the child that they are not to blame. - 3.
+Reassure the child that he/she is not to blame. - 3.
 Do not show disbelief. - 4.
 Do not give a guarantee of confidentiality. - 5.
 Take the allegation seriously. - 6.
 Affirm the child's feelings as expressed - 7.
 Avoid being judgemental about the information - 8.
-Report to the Child Protection Team, making appropriate use of the Wellbeing Information System to facilitate the accurate recording of the concerns.
+Refer to the Wellbeing and Child Protection Co-ordinator, making appropriate use of the Wellbeing Information Sharing System to facilitate the accurate recording and reporting of concerns.

-If the child draws back from speaking to the staff member, the child should be informed of the possibility of making a private and confidential telephone call to ChildLine on 0800 IIII.
+If the child draws back from speaking to the staff member, the child should be informed of the possibility of making a private and confidential telephone call to ChildLine on 0800 1111.